 1. A lot of students have Mom and Dad paying the bill when they're in the college.
 So, you run wild with a card, they pay the bill and the bank makes out big time.

 2. Students coming out of college and entering the job market for the first time are particularly vulnerable.
 Banks know this and they know that your parents know this.
 Even if Mom and Dad wouldn't pay your bills in college, they would probably take over the payments afterwards until you get a job.

 3. A lot of expenses seem important in college and you are willing to pay it off later.
 But, banks know you don't do the math to see how much that debt grows before you can pay it back.

-Know what they are really offering when they come at you with that great credit card offer and politely say "no".
-Northern offers a great opportunity with TCF bank to link your NMU student ID to your bank account to use as a debit card.
+Know what they are really offering when they come at you with that great credit card offer and politely say "no." Northern offers a great opportunity with Wells Fargo bank to link your NMU student ID to your bank account to use as a debit card.
 One less card to carry around using money you've got in the bank.
 And, best of all, you'll graduate with a clear credit rating and you won't be weighed down by massive debt.

 (Information compliments of John H. Bickford at the University of Massachusetts and Alison Crowley at Northern Michigan University)